pdf/bower-vendor/README.md

     components/widgets/.ilikedonuts

-However, if we instead vendor the bower package by executing `rails g bower_vendor:install`, we end up with just the following files added to our project space:
+However, if we instead vendor the bower package by executing `rails g bower_vendor:install --force-clean`, we end up with just the following files added to our project space:

     vendor/assets/javascripts/widgets/widgets.js
     vendor/assets/stylesheets/widgets/widgets.css